-The Partnership supports a robust trade agenda so lowa companies can continue to export goods and services around the globe to create jobs for American workers.
+The Partnership supports a robust trade agenda so Iowa companies can continue to export goods and services around the globe to create jobs for American workers.
 Therefore, The Partnership has dedicated itself to building Greater Des Moines' (DSM's) global presence through increasing exports and foreign direct investment.
 Those two goals are integral parts of the Global DSM Trade and Investment Strategy, which was developed as part of the Global Cities Initiative, a joint project of the Brookings Institution and JP Morgan Chase.
 The program equips metropolitan leaders with the information, policy ideas and global connections needed to bolster regional positions in the global economy.

-In 2016, Iowa exported \$12.1 billion in manufactured and value-added agricultural goods.
-Iowa's largest market was Canada, which posted merchandise exports of \$3.35 billion or 27.6 percent of the state's total.
-Iowa's largest merchandise export category is machinery, which accounted for \$2.4 billion.
-In 2015, the Des Moines-West Des Moines metropolitan area recorded \$1.05 billion in merchandise exports.
+In 2017, Iowa exported \$13.3 billion in manufactured and value-added agricultural goods.
+Iowa's largest market was Canada, which posted merchandise exports of \$4.07 billion or 30.4 percent of the state's total.
+Iowa's largest merchandise export category is machinery, which accounted for \$2.1 billion.